 eSIMs will make it easier to connect to a phone company at the point of signup.
 They will also make it easier to switch between phone companies from a technical point of view.
 First, the 70%+ of consumers who have taken a SIM Only or prepaid plan from their phone company (as opposed to getting a phone under contract) will be able to change phone companies at the end of any month, right from their handset, there and then.
 There is no need to obtain a physical SIM anymore and therefore no need to go to the shops to get it – a major disincentive to change providers and cut cost.
 (It should be noted, however, that if you’re locked into a contract, you will still have to pay penalties to leave, per the terms of your agreement.)

-With the eSIM people would not need to tie themselves down to a single service provider.
+With an eSIM people would not need to tie themselves down to a single service provider.

 Importantly, at this point in the process, the sign up for a new SIM component is a key element of their customer experience, something that Apple does not currently control.